czgdp1807/czgdp1807/README.md

 - **LFortran** - LFortran is a modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 Working with **[Ondrej Certik](https://github.com/certik)** on adding new features to the compiler like, `select-case`, `pointers`, `arrays` and much more.
 - **PyDataStructs** - PyDataStructs, as the name suggests is a python package for data structures and algorithms.
 Me and my team are working hard to add all the [features we have planned for its first version](https://github.com/codezonediitj/pydatastructs/wiki/Planned-Features-for-v0.0.1).
 - **BNN** - BNN is a simple, light weight deep learning framework with a specialisation aimed for Binarized Neural Networks.
-These days I am [stuck on finding the right algorithm](https://github.com/codezonediitj/BNN/pull/24) for computing derivatives of matrix multiplication operation.
-Just reach out to me if you have some ideas for this.
+Right now, I am heading towards adding the operations for supporting MLPs and then with some data pre-processing features,basic MLPs should be easy to code.
+Just reach out to me if you want to work on this project.
 - **AdaBoost** - An implementation of AdaBoost algorithm with GPU support using CUDA.
 Would appreciate some help on this to get it done quickly. :-)

 ### Completed Projects